-A Greek man was playing bouzouki, a Greek traditional musical instrument, in the operating room while the doctors were performing brain surgery on him.
+A Greek man who played the bouzouki, the Greek traditional musical instrument, in the operating room while the doctors performed brain surgery on him has become a legend.

-Two and a half years ago, the 37-year-old man from Veria went to the AHEPA hospital in Thessaloniki to have a brain tumor removed.
+More than four years ago, the 38-year-old man from Veria went to the AHEPA hospital in Thessaloniki to have a brain tumor removed.

 Brain surgery while playing music on the bouzouki